 - What: An Active Travel Zone

-- Why: To create a greener, safer and healthier environment for everyone by identifying and making some small changes to the streets and roads that will improve walking and cycling for short journeys.
+- Why: To create a better environment for everyone by identifying and making some small changes to the streets and roads that will improve walking and cycling for short journeys.

 - How: Funded as part of a Transforming Cities Fund awarded in March 2020

 The Active Travel Zone project in St Denys has taken shape through collaboration with the residents of the neighbourhood.
 Southampton City Council has been working with the St Denys community over the past year to address concerns relating to air quality, levels of traffic, and safety for walking and cycling in the area that was raised in the Your St Denys Your Say survey in late 2019.

 The St Denys Active Travel Zone is funded by money from the government’s Transforming Cities Fund.

 You will find answers to common questions on our St Denys FAQs page.

 September 2021 Update

 During our initial consultation on the St Denys ATZ, one of the most popular suggestions for how we could improve the area was to “ask drivers to turn off their engines at the railway crossing.”
 We are pleased to confirm that ‘no idling’ signs have now been installed at four locations close to the railway crossing in the St Denys area.